Monument to Nicholas I: Overview

 At the personal request of his successor Alexander II, Nicholas was represented as a prancing knight, "in the military outfit in which the late tsar was most majestic".
 Around the base are allegorical statues modelled on Nicholas I's daughters and personifying virtues.
 The statue faces Saint Isaac's Cathedral, with the horse's posterior turned to the Mariinsky Palace of Nicholas's daughter, Grand Duchess Maria Nikolayevna.
 This was said to have caused the Grand Duchess considerable discomfort.

-The monument also depicts the social activities of the emperor: Nicholas I was for many years the chief of the nearby Konnogvardejsky regiment.
-Elements of the city topography, the Konnogvardejsky parkway and Konnogvardejsky lane, and the Konnogvardejsky arena are combined with the Konnogvardejsky regiment uniform in which the emperor is dressed.
+The monument also depicts the social activities of the emperor: Nicholas I was for many years the head of the nearby Life Guard Horse Regiment, an elite cuirassier heavy cavalry unit of the Imperial Life Guard, also known as Konnaya Gvardiya (Horse Guards) or Konnogvardejsky regiment.
+Elements of the city topography, the Horse Guards (Konnogvardejsky) parkway, Horse Guards Lane, and the Horse Guards manege are associated with the Horse Guards regiment and the uniform in which the emperor is depicted.

 Soviet historians and critics considered it a 'composite-stylistic' monument because they thought its elements did not combine to form a uniform composition: